 Classes take a variety of field trips days that support and enrich the curriculum.
 PTSA and donations support class field trips.
 In every case, students are required to have signed permission slips.

 ATTENDANCE & ABSENCES

-Regular attendance and punctuality are essential, even when learning in a virtual environment.
+Regular attendance and punctuality are essential.